Ereneri/SpaceGame/README.md

 ## Controls

-WASD and/or Arrow Keys to move/n
+WASD and/or Arrow Keys to move\
-Space Bar to shoot/n
+Space Bar to shoot\
-Esc to pause game/n
+Esc to pause game\
 "H" is a shortcut for mechanics repair

 ## How to Play